 Blood Test: Testosterone

-In young boys, testosterone levels are normally low.
-As puberty approaches — usually between the ages of 10 and 14 — the pituitary gland (a pea-sized gland near the base of the brain) secretes two hormones (luteinizing hormone, or LH; and follicle-stimulating hormone, or FSH) that work together to stimulate the testes to make testosterone.
+secretes two hormones (luteinizing hormone, or LH; and follicle-stimulating hormone, or FSH).
+These hormones work together to stimulate the testes to make testosterone.

-Increased testosterone production is what causes boys to develop deeper voices, bigger muscles, and body and facial hair.
-It also helps the testes produce sperm, and it plays a role in speeding a boy’s growth in height during puberty.
-Testosterone is also important for bone health.
+Increased testosterone production leads to deeper voices, bigger muscles, and body and facial hair.
+It also helps the testes make sperm.

-- total testosterone, which measures the entire amount of testosterone in the body, including both the amount bound to proteins that help transport the hormone through the bloodstream and free testosterone
+- total testosterone: This measures all testosterone in the body, including the amount attached to proteins.
+Proteins help carry testosterone through the bloodstream.

-- free testosterone, which measures only the testosterone that’s not attached to proteins
+- free testosterone: This measures only the testosterone that’s not attached to proteins.

 In teens and adults, testosterone levels can help doctors evaluate fertility or menstrual problems and sexual function.

-If you have questions about the testosterone test, speak with your doctor.
+If you have questions about the testosterone test or what the results of the test mean, talk to your doctor.